microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/directoryaudit-get.md

 ## Optional query parameters

-This method supports the following OData query parameters to help customize the response.
+This method supports OData query parameters to help customize the response.
 For details about how to use these parameters, see [OData query parameters](/graph/query_parameters).

 ## Request headers